-The purpose of this test is to examine the driver voltages and the current draw during both driver events, making it possible to see whether both coils draw the same amount of current during the operation cycle.
+The purpose of this test is to examine the primary driver voltages and the current draw from a DIS coil pack.

 If you are using a 20:1 attenuator please adjust the Probe settings for the relevant channel.
 These settings can be found under the Channel Options button, then: Probe > 20:1 Attenuator.

 The orientation of the current clamp relative to the wire will determine whether it has a positive or negative output.
 If a live waveform does not appear on your screen, or appears to be inverted, try reversing the orientation of the clamp.